tt0524/Python_Flask_Patent_Recommendation_System/readme.md

 # CMPE 256 2019 Summer Group Project

-This is a patent recommendation system project repository for Team 7.
+In this project, we implement a patent recommendation system combining search and recommendation functions.
 You may view the report, app source code and demo video here.

 # TEAM 7 - Patent Recommendation System